tongwu-creater/cm523-hello-ai/README.md

 ### 1. Clone this repository and find it on your computer

-1. Use the "Open with Github Desktop" button to open this repository in Tower.
+1. Use the "Open with Github Desktop" button to open this repository in GitHub Desktop.
-2. When the window opens in Tower, choose Clone.
+2. When the window opens in GitHub Desktop, choose Clone.
-3. In Tower, click Repositories, then select your repository, then click "Open".

 ### 2. New: Install development dependencies (Only once per assignment)